 - Athena is extremely fast, even when running queries on large datasets.

 Finally, there are no real disadvantages of using Athena, especially when integrated with Upsolver.
-Therefore, the only criteria that need to be taken into account when deciding to use Athena or not are whether this query engine is fit for purpose.
+Therefore, the only criteria that need to be taken into account when deciding to use Athena or not are whether this query engine is fit for its intended purpose.

 2. Redshift Spectrum